pingswept/me30-website/content/logistics/exercises.md

 ![capacitor discharge circuit](/img/capacitor_discharge.jpg)

 1. What sequence of button presses makes the LED flash, and then fade out?
-2. From the R and C values you can create with your kit, what combination of R and C will produce the slowest rate of fade for the LED (that you can observe)?
+2. In your kit, you have resistors of size 100, 1K, 10K, and 100K ohms.
+You also have a 10 microfarad capacitor, and we'll give you a 100 microfarad capacitor for this exercise.
+What combination of R and C values will produce the slowest rate of fade for the LED (that you can observe)?
 The fastest rate of fade (still observable)?
-3. Try to explain, conceptually, why the rate of fade varies with R*C. (We will look at this mathematically as well.)
+3. Try to explain, conceptually, why the rate of fade varies with R*C. (We can look at this mathematically as well.)

 ## 10. Control a motor with a BJT (Class 7)